thingweb/thingweb-directory/README.md

 #### Known issues

 On Windows, the execution will fail with a Batch error message.
 If [Mingw](http://mingw.org/) is installed on your machine, try to run `bin/thingweb-directory` inside an emulated Bash shell.
-Alternatively, try `java -cp lib\* de.thingweb.directory.ThingDirectory`.
+Alternatively, try `java -cp lib\* org.eclipse.thingweb.directory.ThingDirectory`.

 ### Interacting with the Directory